keyper-labs/PalmeraModule/README.md

-# KeyperModule - Gnosis safe module for keyper
+# PalmeraModule - Gnosis safe module for Palmera DAO

 This contract is a registry of keyper organization/squads setup on a Safe that can be used by specific accounts.
 For this the contract needs to be enabled as a module on the Safe that holds the assets that should be transferred.